Ali-Toosi/django-tgbot/docs/processors.md

 * **from_states**: This argument is to check the first condition from the list above.
 It takes a list or a single string and when a new update arrives, it will check to see if the state name is one of state names accepted by this processor.
 Special values:
     * If you want to accept updates with all state names, pass **state_types.All**
-    * If you want to accept updates with reset states (i.e. empty state names), leave blank or pass an empty string
+    * If you want to accept updates with reset states (i.e. empty state names), leave blank or pass an empty string or pass **state_types.Reset**
 * **update_types**: This argument is to check the second condition from the list above.
 It takes a list or a single value and checks the type of the received update.
 Use the predefined [update types](types/update.md) to fill this argument.
 For example, you can pass
 `[update_types.Message, update_types.EditedMessage]` to catch messages and edited messages or `update_types.ChannelPost` to get only channel posts.